ipetreska/K-Means-Clustering-in-R-/README.md

 sil4 <- silhouette(km4$cluster, dist(your_data))
 fviz_silhouette(sil4)

-# NOTE: If you also ran K = 3, compare its silhouette width — if it’s lower than 0.56 or has more overlap, K = 4 is the better choice.
+# NOTE: If you also ran K = 3, compare its silhouette width, if it’s lower than 0.56 or has more overlap, K = 4 is the better choice.